 Although they are very useful for easily reading the temperature of solid object, there is one draw back.
 Like thermal imaging cameras, contactless infrared thermometers can't measure air temperature, only the heat radiating from a solid surface.

 Another solution is to use a digital thermometer which gives you an accurate, real-time indication of the current air temperature.
-When using this type of thermometer, you should take care not to place it near the source of any potential drafts, like windows or ventilation, and warmth radiated from pipes, boilers, or heating ducts.
+When using this type of thermometer, you should take care not to place it near the source of any potential draughts, like windows or ventilation, and warmth radiated from pipes, boilers, or heating ducts.

 This type of thermometer is often built into other ghost hunting devices, such as EMF meters and static detectors.
 Some of these paranormal multi-tools will log the temperature changes and save the data on to a memory card with a timestamp.